Loading…

 Prevention Coordinator, Orange County Department of Education

 Stephan Lambert is the Prevention Coordinator at the Orange County Department of Education.
-He has sixteen years of experience in substance use prevention, positive youth development, family and community engagement, and developmental asset building.
-In his role at OCDE, he supports...
+He has seventeen years of experience in substance use prevention, positive youth development, and family and community engagement.
+In his role at OCDE, he supervises an alcohol and other drug...
 Read More →

 avatar for Samantha Kelley